lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="file-structure">File Structure</h3>

-File is divided into sections by `// MARK:` comments.
-Root declarations (e.g. two classes on the same level) are separated by `// MARK: -`.
-Declarations within the same group of a type are gathered together in sections, like `// MARK: - Methods`.
-Multiple declarations within a group – like `// MARK: Private methods`.
-This type of comments (as well as any other) is kept close to grammatically correct language.
+Divide the file into sections using `// MARK:` comments.
+Separate top-level declarations (for example, two types declared at the same level) with `// MARK: -`.
+Group related members into sections such as `// MARK: - Methods`, and use more specific markers for subgroups (for example, `// MARK: Private methods`).
+Write `// MARK:` comments in grammatically correct English.

 **Don't:**
 ```swift